-To help you choose, we have picked out the best electric blankets in Australia based on temperature settings, safety features, washing options and other features.
-We’ve also factored in customer reviews and ratings where relevant, so you can get a sense of how they actually work in the real world.
+If you’re looking for that replacement, or you’ve never tried an electric blanket before but are keen to keep cosy this winter, here’s our edit of the best options available.
+We’ve factored in customer reviews and ratings where relevant, so you can get a sense of how they actually work in the real world.

 01

-Sunbeam has designed this electric blanket to be easy to use and incredibly comfortable on your bed, with fully fitted top layer made of 250gsm quilted cotton and polyester fabric for ultimate comfort.
-It has a quick, five-minute heat up, six heat settings and auto-off settings for one, five and nine hours.
+This electric blanket by Sunbeam is eay-to-use, and incredibly comfortable, thanks to a fully-fitted top layer that’s made of 250gsm quilted cotton and polyester fabric.
+It has a five-minute heat up, six heat settings and auto-off settings for one, five and nine hours.

 Sizes: Single, queen, king, super king